madetech/handbook/roles/reliability_engineer.md

 Further required experience:

 - Writing code with Test Driven Development
-- Pair programming, as we pair around 50% of the time
+- Pair programming as we pair around 50% of the time
 - Agile practices such as Scrum, XP, and/or Kanban
 - Working with a range of SQL and NoSQL databases
 - Infrastructure as code tools such as Ansible, Chef, Puppet, and/or Saltstack